Rice, dashi sauce, chicken, and egg all combined in one bowl: that’s oyakodon for you!

 - 2 chicken thighs boneless and skinless

-- 1 medium sized onion sliced into thin strips
+- 1 medium onion sliced into thin strips

 - 2 large eggs